wullm/SOAP/README.md

   * `MatchCount1to2` - how many of the most bound particles from the halo in the first catalogue are in the matched halo in the second
   * `Consistent1to2` - whether the match from first to second catalogue is consistent with second to first (1) or not (0)
-  * `MatchHostIndex1to2` - for each halo in the first catalogue, index of host halo of the matching halo in the second There are corresponding datasets with `1` and `2` reversed with information about matching in the opposite direction.
+  * `MatchHostIndex1to2` - for each halo in the first catalogue, index of host halo of the matching halo in the second

+There are corresponding datasets with `1` and `2` reversed with information about matching in the opposite direction.

+## TODO

+Possible improvements:

+  * Specify multi-file inputs/outputs more consistently
+  * Use swiftsimio cosmo_arrays (may require a more complete wrapping of unyt_array).